"You have to understand the technology to make the right decisions"

 “You have to understand the technology to be able to be able to make sure the essential components are understood at every step of protecting the IP, so the right business decisions can be made.”

-- PhD in Physics – University of Melbourne
+- Doctor of Philosophy (Physics) – University of Melbourne

-- Bachelor of Science in Physics (Honours) - University of Melbourne
+- Bachelor of Science (Physics) (Honours) - University of Melbourne